k0nci/smartlook-be-test-proj/README.md

 ```

 ## Setup PostgreSQL
-> :warning: Commands should be executed from root package
+> :warning: Commands should be executed from root directory

 **Start database**
 ```